7h30th3r0n3/Evil-M5Core2/README.md

 - GPS Module with Internal & External Antenna [link](https://shop.m5stack.com/products/gps-module?ref=7h30th3r0n3)
 - Mini GPS/BDS Unit [link](https://shop.m5stack.com/products/mini-gps-bds-unit?ref=7h30th3r0n3)

-!!
-Warning !! - PIN for GPS are different for M5Core2 and M5Fire !
-Please change the PIN on the code or you may have screen issues !

 Also if you don't have any GPS wait few days to get an usage of this functionality in V1.1.6 with and without GPS.